akshitagupta15june/Face-X/Face-X-Gaming/space shoot/README.md

-# space-soldier-controller-nose
+# space-shooter-controller-nose
-An adaptation of the SPACE SOLDIER game that can be controlled with facial movements, having the tip of the nose as a pivot.
+A Space Shooter game that can be controlled with facial movements, having the tip of the nose as a pivot.

 # dependencies: